 How To Delete Multiple WordPress Categories

-The selected categories will be removed …
+The categories you’ve selected will be removed …

-Editing Post Categories
+How To Edit Post Categories

-(‘Edit Category’ panel)
+(‘Edit Category’ screen)

-You can also edit information in a category using the Quick Edit option.
-Hover over the category title you would like to edit and click the ‘Quick Edit’ link …
+You can also edit a category using the Quick Edit option.
+Hover over the category title you want to edit and click on Quick Edit …

-(Quick Edit – WordPress post category)
+(Quick Edit link – Category table)

-Edit your details and click on the ‘Update Category’ button to save your changes …
+Edit your details and click Update Category to save your changes …

 (Quick Edit fields)

 Modifying the category slug changes the URL of posts assigned to that category.
-This can lead to “page not found” errors when visitors click on links to posts that have already been indexed by search engines.
+This can lead to “page not found” errors when visitors click on links pointing to posts that have already been indexed by search engines.

-For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.
+For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.

-WordPress Post Categories – Useful Tip
+Post Category – Useful Tip

 The default category cannot be deleted.